PDF417/pdf417-android/DriversLicenseKeys.md

 	- , (required if other name portions follow, otherwise optional)
 	- Suffix Code (optional)
 	- , (optional)
-- `USDLScanData.kAKAFamilyName` - Other family name by which cardholder is known.
+- `USDLScanResult.kAKAFamilyName` - Other family name by which cardholder is known.
 	- Optional on AAMVA 01, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kAKAMiddleName` - ALTERNATIVE MIDDLE NAME(s) or INITIALS of the individual holding the Driver License or ID.
+- `USDLScanResult.kAKAMiddleName` - ALTERNATIVE MIDDLE NAME(s) or INITIALS of the individual holding the Driver License or ID.
 Hyphenated names acceptable, spaces between names acceptable, but no other use of special symbols
 	- Optional on AAMVA 01
-- `USDLScanData.kAKAGivenName` - Other given name by which cardholder is known
+- `USDLScanResult.kAKAGivenName` - Other given name by which cardholder is known
 	- Optional on AAMVA 01, 03, 04, 05, 06, 07, 08 and Compact Encoding
-- `USDLScanData.kAKAPrefixName` - ALTERNATIVE PREFIX to Driver Name.
+- `USDLScanResult.kAKAPrefixName` - ALTERNATIVE PREFIX to Driver Name.
 Freeform as defined by issuing jurisdiction.
 	- Optional on AAMVA 01
-- `USDLScanData.kAKASuffixName` - Other suffix by which cardholder is known.
+- `USDLScanResult.kAKASuffixName` - Other suffix by which cardholder is known.
 The Suffix Code Portion, if submitted, can contain only the Suffix Codes shown in the following table (e.g., Andrew Johnson, III = JOHNSON,ANDREW,,3RD):
 	- JR = Junior
 	- SR = Senior or Esquire 1ST First
 	- 2ND = Second